Cross Stitch Tips For Large Projects

 Keep Your Work Clean

-Big cross stitch patterns require a lot of time.
-More time equals more handling, which means there are more chances of something staining your work (dirt, oil from your hands, etc.).
+Big cross stitch patterns take a lot of time.
+More time means more handling, which increases the chance of something staining your work (dirt, oil from your hands, etc.).
 One way to alleviate this problem is to use a grime guard.
-There are plenty of options on Etsy for scroll frames, q-snap frames, and hoops.
+There are plenty of options on Etsy for scroll frames, Q-Snap frames, and hoops.

 Hand Picked Products